 During Shacharis, only the Chazzan recites Aneinu.
-Therefore, one who won't be fasting shouldn't serve as Chazzan.
+Therefore, a non-fasting individual shouldn't serve as Chazzan.

-[In the unlikely event that the Chazzan won't be fasting, or less than three congregants are fasting: Instead of reciting Aneinu between Goel Yisroel and R'foeinu, the Chazzan includes Aneinu in the Brocho of Shema Koleinu, and concludes the Brocho regularly, i.e. Shomea Tefillah.]
+[In the unlikely event that the Chazzan won't be fasting, or less than three congregants are fasting: Instead of reciting Aneinu between Goel Yisroel and R'foeinu, the Chazzan includes Aneinu in the Brocho of Shema Koleinu, and concludes the Brocho regularly; i.e. Shomea Tefillah.]